 Comments

-(visible only to specialists verified by the editors of MEDI RU)
+(visible only to specialists verified by the MEDI RU editorial team)

 Ceftriaxone - price, availability in pharmacies

 The price at which you can buy Ceftriaxone in Moscow is indicated.
-You will receive the exact price in your city after switching to the online ordering service for medicines.
+You will receive the exact price in your city after switching to the online medicine ordering service.

-Ceftriaxone is a semi-synthetic antibiotic of the third generation cephalosporin, which is distinguished by the breadth of its antibacterial “horizontal”.
+Ceftriaxone is a semi-synthetic antibiotic of the third generation cephalosporin that is distinguished by the breadth of its antibacterial “outlook”.

 The main property of this antibiotic is that it is produced exclusively in the form of injections for injections.
-The effectiveness of Ceftriaxone is due to such a factor as blocking the production of a special substance murein, through which microorganisms are neutralized, as well as their destruction.
+The effectiveness of Ceftriaxone is due to such a factor as blocking the production of a special substance murein, through which microorganisms are neutralized and destroyed.

-In vitro (clinical significance remains unknown) activity is noted against strains of the following bacteria: Citrobacter diversus and freundii, Salmonella spp. (including against Salmonella typhi), Providencia spp. (including against Providencia rettgeri), Shigella spp.; Bacteroides bivius, Streptococcus agalactiae, Bacteroides melaninogenicus.
+In vitro ( clinical significance remains unknown) activity is noted against strains of the following bacteria: Citrobacter diversus and freundii, Salmonella spp. (including against Salmonella typhi), Providencia spp. (including in relation to Providencia rettgeri), Shigella spp.; Bacteroides bivius, Streptococcus agalactiae, Bacteroides melaninogenicus.

 Clinical and pharmacological group